-- Cover tightly with tin foil and pop into the oven, cook for about 1 hour, or until the potatoes are very soft, when pierced with a knife.
+- Cover tightly with foil and pop into the oven.
+Cook for about 1 hour, or until the potatoes are very soft when pierced with a knife.

-- When cooked, remove from the oven take off the foil and press down with a potato masher.
+- When cooked, remove from the oven, and take off the foil and press down with a potato masher.

 - Spoon over the melted butter and return the tray to the oven uncovered.

-- When cooked remove from the oven I use a piece of cardboard covered in cling film to fit the dish , press down with a masher then cover with foil and then the card, add a light weight say a couple of cans, cool and chill well.
+- When cooked, remove from the oven.
+I use a piece of cardboard covered in cling film to fit the dish, press down with a masher, then cover with foil and then the card.
+Next, add a couple of cans to press it down.
+Cool and chill well.

-- I sometimes eat this dish on its own or top with some roasted beets and a fried egg.
+- I sometimes eat this dish on its own or topped with some roasted beets and a fried egg.